 One of four regiment flags auctioned by Sotheby's for $17.3 million (more than the cost of the entire Revolutionary War).
 This Gold Battalion Standard is made of gold silk, and has a painted image of a beaver gnawing a palmetto tree with the motto “Perseverando” underneath and a blue canton of 13 stars.
 One expert believes it may have been sewn by Betsy Ross.

-He had scored a similar triumph at Pound Ridge.
-Riding through the night, Tarleton and his Green Dragoons (who were, in fact, American loyalists) made a lightening attack on the 2nd Regiment of Continental Light Dragoons raised in Connecticut by Colonel Elisha Sheldon.
+Tarleton had scored a similar triumph at Pound Ridge.
+Riding through the night, he and his Green Dragoons (who were, in fact, American loyalists) made a lightening attack on the 2nd Regiment of Continental Light Dragoons raised in Connecticut by Colonel Elisha Sheldon.
 After scattering the Americans, seizing their stores and weapons and capturing their regimental flag, Tarleton returned to Long Island, having forced his men to ride 64 miles in 23 hours.

 The regiment flag of Sheldon's Dragoons, taken at Pound Ridge, NY, fetched $12.36 million.
 It is the earliest surviving example of an American flag with thirteen red and white stripes.
 In the flag’s middle is a canton, at the center of which is a particularly striking design of a black thundercloud with wings on each side, from which gold and orange thunderbolts emanate.